 CHAOSSEARCH is a service on AWS for searching, finding, introspecting, and interrogating your historical log and event data.
 At a high level, we’ve extended the Elasticsearch API and Kibana onto Amazon S3, cost-effectively opening up access to search, query, and visualize terabytes of log and event data.

 All you need to do is gather data from any source — from your clients (mobile, IoT, browsers, applications), vendored software, or your own code, and dump it directly into your S3 account.
-CHAOSSEARCH is a new approach with innovative technology that both manages the tsunami of log and event data being generated today, as well as unlocking the value of its analysis.
+CHAOSSEARCH is a new approach with innovative technology that manages the tsunami of log and event data being generated today as well as unlocks the value of its analysis.
 Although, first and foremost, CHAOSSEARCH is a search and analytic service for detecting and inspecting historical log and event data over days, weeks, months, and years, directly in your own S3 object storage infrastructure.
 This service is not (most fundamentally not) like anything you have seen before — there are several important advantages and differences…

 “By 2020, the digital universe will reach 44 zettabytes” — IDC

 A Completely New Approach

 There is nothing available on the market quite like CHAOSSEARCH.
 Here is how our approach, feature set, and value compare to traditional logging solutions.